sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/10_SQL_Introduction/135_Module_introduction.md

 2. It uses optimal algorithms to manage/manipulate data.
 3. USP - supports a high level language to interact with the data. e.g. SQL (Structured Query Language)

+In short databases are a systematic and fast way to work with persistent data.
+They're also quite convenient - because they have much of the functionality built-in and a lot of them exist already.

 Note: optimality depends on the use case, amount of data, type of data and other requirements of the application.